Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 33,717, 14,331 total housing units (homes and apartments), and a median house value of $577,854, Long Beach house prices are not only among the most expensive in New York, Long Beach real estate also is some of the most expensive in all of America.
+With 33,717 people, 14,331 houses or apartments, and a median cost of homes of $599,447, Long Beach house prices are not only among the most expensive in New York, Long Beach real estate also is some of the most expensive in all of America.

 Large apartment complexes or high rise apartments are the single most common housing type in Long Beach, accounting for 36.28% of the city's housing units.
 Other types of housing that are prevalent in Long Beach include single-family detached homes ( 35.89%), duplexes, homes converted to apartments or other small apartment buildings ( 22.49%), and a few row houses and other attached homes ( 5.26%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Long Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Long Beach has a mixture of owner-occupied and renter-occupied housing.